DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-1/Noobtuts-2018/noobtuts-2018.md

 The game rules should be very similar to the original Pong.
 The right player scores a point if the ball hits the left wall.
 The left player scores a point if the ball hits the right wall.
 If it hits the top or bottom wall then it bounces off.
 Each player will have a racket that can be moved up and down to hit back the ball.

-Our rackets should have an influence on the ball's outgoing angle:
+Our paddles should have an influence on the ball's outgoing angle:

 ![Illustration of the paddle bounce angles](assets/racket_bounce_angles.png)

-* If the racket hits the ball at the top corner, then it should bounce off towards our top border.
+* If the ball hits the paddle above its center, then it should bounce off towards the top border.
-* If the racket hits the ball at the center, then it should bounce off towards the right, and not up or down at all.
+* If the ball hits the paddle at its center, then the ball should bounce straight, and not going up or down at all.
-* If the racket hits the ball at the bottom corner, then it should bounce off towards our bottom border.
+* If the ball hits the paddle below its center, then it should bounce off towards the bottom border.

 ## About the Unity Engine